Codecademy/docs/content/go/concepts/pointers/pointers.md

 ---
 Title: 'Pointers'
-Description: 'Pointers are a fundamental feature in Go that enable developers to manage memory efficiently and directly'
+Description: 'Pointers are a fundamental feature in Go that enable developers to manage memory efficiently and directly.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'